XeroxQ/chronograph/README.md

 # Chronograph

-Adds precice timer- and stopwatch functionality to Homey.
+Adds precise timer- and stopwatch functionality to Homey.

 ## Features